pwbh/ymlz/README.md

 }
 ```

+ymlz currently exposes to 2 API functions

+### Parsing YAML from file

-Now in your code you may import and use ymlz, I will be loading the following YAML file located in the root of my project under the name `file.yml`:
+We can utilize `loadFile` which expects a `[]const u8` the absolute path to your YAML file, I will be loading the following YAML file located in the root of my project under the name `file.yml`:

 ```yml
 first: 500